 Domestiques & Angels

 "You raucous crowd!
 Now it is up to me, but you are with me-- I could never fail!
-As I turn the pedals on the upper slopes of a peak in the French Alps, it is you I hear and see around me.
-As you unfurl the road before me, you will me to persevere and triumph..."
+As I turn the pedals on a punchy climb in Belgium (the "Muur van Geraardsbergen!"), it is you I hear and see around me.
+As you unfurl the cobbles before me, you will me to dig deeper--to persevere and triumph..."

 Those of you who know me might be familiar with my passion for bike racing.
 However, you may not be as familiar with my current routines and how one, in particular, relates to my bike racing past.
 I often use metaphors and visualization to help focus and inspire me in my workouts.
 For example, one routine involves high intensity intervals with kettlebells.
 It's 5 sets of 50, or 10 sets of 25-- kettlebell swings, which is about the only move I can execute with kettlebells these days.
 Technique is critical to safety and stability, and with my balance severely compromised due to PLS, focus is vital; anything less than 100 percent, laser-like focus can end up in disaster...